torbsd/torbsd.github.io/resources.md

 * Slides for ["The LibTech Scene and the BSD Projects After Snowden"](http://twvlhadsu5oznuux.onion)

-Birds-of-a-Feather session at vBSDCon in fall 2013 and NYCBSDCon 2014.
+Birds-of-a-Feather sessions at vBSDCon in fall 2013 and NYCBSDCon 2014.

 * [Tor Network Status](http://torstatus.blutmagie.de)